 Read comics here and see the quality out there I will mix the classic with the newer comics.
 See the list of available below and check it out.
 Note these comics are free this is solely to promote the greatness of the Comic Media.
 Back To Comics Grab Bag

 Click on the cover image to read comic

 Avengers (1963) #1 Published: September 10, 1963, This issue marks the first appearance of the Avengers as a team.
-In the first issue the heroes capture and defeat Loki.
-Upon celebrating their victory, Ant-Man and the Wasp point out how well they could work as a team, and that they should work together in future.
+In the first issue, the heroes capture and defeat Loki.
+Upon celebrating their victory, Ant-Man and the Wasp point out how well they could work as a team, and that they should work together in the future.
 The Wasp decides they should call themselves the Avengers, and everybody agrees.
-And there came a day, a day unlike any other, when Earth’s mightiest heroes found themselves united against a common threat!
-On that day, the Avengers were born, to fight the foes no single super hero could withstand!
+And there came a day, a day unlike any other when Earth’s mightiest heroes found themselves united against a common threat!
+On that day, the Avengers were born, to fight the foes no single superhero could withstand!

 The Incredible Hulk #1 (May 1962).
 He is also noted as one of the 5 founding members of the superhero team The Avengers.
 Throughout his comic book appearances, the Hulk is portrayed as a large green humanoid that possesses superhuman strength and invulnerability, attributes that grow more potent the angrier he becomes.
 Hulk is the alter ego of Bruce Banner, a socially withdrawn and emotionally reserved physicist who physically transforms into the Hulk under emotional stress and other specific circumstances at will or against it.